What is Cosmos?

 Much like any other crypto asset, it is key that you store your Atoms securely.
 When leaving them at the hands of an exchange or other custodian, you are dependent on their security since they are holding your Atoms.
 Not only that, but since they hold your Atoms, they would be in control of what happens to them.
 As the famous expression goes, Not your Keys, Not your Coins.

-With Ledger, you are securely in charge of your own Atoms.
+With Ledger, you can securely buy Cosmos tokens and be in charge of your own Atoms.
 Your private key that grants access to your crypto is kept safe and offline within your Ledger hardware wallet.
-This means you hold the key, and you hold your own Atoms.
+This means you hold the key, and you hold your own Atoms in the Cosmos wallet.
 To ensure the highest level of security, we only use the most cutting-edge secure chips known as Secure Elements.

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video Alt Coins or Different Coins on the Block.